NCAA Division I rowing championship

 The NCAA Division I Rowing Championship is a rowing championship held by the NCAA for Division I women's heavyweight (or openweight) collegiate crews.
+All of the sponsored races are 2000 m long (the NCAA does not sponsor men's rowing (both heavyweight and lightweight) and women's lightweight rowing championships).

 The inaugural National Championship was held in 1997 for the top 16 crews in the country, located at Lake Natoma, Sacramento, California.
 In 2002, the NCAA added championships for Division II and Division III.

-All races are 2000 m long.
-The NCAA does not sponsor men's rowing (both heavyweight and lightweight) and women's lightweight rowing championships.
+Brown have been the most successful team, with seven national titles.

+Stanford are the reigning national champions, winning their third national title in 2025.

 Automatic qualifier spots

 Eleven rowing conferences each get one Automatic Qualifier spot by winning their conference points championship, except for the Ivy League whose Automatic Qualifier goes to the Varsity Eight winner.
 There are another 11 At-Large spots.